 CAEP benefits from an extensive worldwide collaboration network, including major collaborative projects in Brazil and Burkina Faso.
 The Centre’s 40-50 members meet regularly for seminars, workshops, journal clubs, symposia and social events.
 We offer a lively and stimulating environment for PhD students (click here for current opportunities).
 In addition, we run a taught MSc course on Molecular Parasitology and Vector Biology and a MSc in Scientific Research Training with International Placement.

 We receive funding from BBSRC, NERC, MRC, the Wellcome Trust, the Leverhulme Trust, the Royal Society, the British Council, UNESCO, WHO, the EU and industrial sources, such as Syngenta and Astra-Zeneca Pharmaceuticals.
-CAEP currently leads the European Union Marie Curie IRSES Network, Europe Australasian Thrips Semiochemical (EATS) Network, on semiochemical-based thrips control, and until recently led the European Union Marie Curie Initial Training Network (NEMO) on protective fish immuno-modulation.
+CAEP members are part of the European Union Marie Curie IRSES Network, Europe Australasian Thrips Semiochemical (EATS) Network, on semiochemical-based thrips control, and until recently CAEP led the European Union Marie Curie Initial Training Network (NEMO) on protective fish immuno-modulation.